 And, no one person or entity has the full picture.
-Everyone has blindspots.
+Everyone has gaps in awareness or understanding.
 So, living in consent is a practice in humility, communication, and listening – among those who are responsible for decisions and carrying them out; those with the power to impact them; and those who are affected by the results.

 However, consent does not necessarily require “getting everyone around a table,” which is often impractical.
 It does require people responsible for decisions to take time to identify, and be transparent about, who is included in the process and how.

-To overcome blindspots, and develop systems leadership, we need to “see” all the different viewpoints in a system.
+To overcome gaps in understanding, and develop systems leadership, we need to become more aware of all the different viewpoints in a system.
 Sometimes that might take the form of an advice process, as described by LaLoux in Reinventing Organizations.
 When community members-at-large are impacted, there may be a range of engagement tools and processes.